paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-007-international-bureaus-congresses-etc.md

 The Public Health Service Act, referred to in subsec. (b)(4), is act July 1, 1944, ch.
 373, 58 Stat.
 682. Titles III and XXVIII of the Act are classified generally to subchapters II (§ 241 et seq.) and XXVI (§ 300hh et seq.), respectively, of chapter 6A of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 201 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section201&num=0&edition=prelim) and Tables.

 #### Delegation of Authority Under Section 6501(b)(2) of the National Defense Authorization Act for Fiscal Year 2022
 Memorandum of President of the United States, Jan.
 17, 2023, 88 F.R.
-3909, provided:

-Memorandum for the Administrator of the United States Agency for International Development
+3909, which delegate to the Administrator of the United States Agency for International Development the authority under subsec. (b)(2) of this section, was revoked by Ex.
+Ord.
+No. 14236, § 2(l), Mar.
+14, 2025, 90 F.R.
+13038.

-By the authority vested in me as President by the Constitution and the laws of the United States of America, including [section 301 of title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section301&num=0&edition=prelim), United States Code, I hereby delegate to the Administrator of the United States Agency for International Development the authority vested in the President by section 6501(b)(2) of the National Defense Authorization Act for Fiscal Year 2022 (Public Law 117–81) ([22 U.S.C.
-276c–5(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section276c–5/b&num=0&edition=prelim)) to designate an employee of the relevant Federal department or agency with fiduciary responsibility for United States contributions to the Coalition for Epidemic Preparedness Innovations (CEPI) to serve on the CEPI Investors Council and, if nominated, on the CEPI Board of Directors, as a representative of the United States.
-The delegation in this memorandum shall apply to any provision of any future public law that is the same or substantially the same as the provision referenced in this memorandum.

-You are authorized and directed to publish this memorandum in the Federal Register.

-J.R.
-Biden, Jr.

 <a id="section-283r"></a>